-The NUcrew had a cultural outing last night to the Museum of Western Colorado and it was an AMAZING experience!
+The NUcrew had a cultural outing last night to the Museum of Western Colorado, and it was an AMAZING experience!
 It was a first time experience for many of the team, even though the museum has been in existence in some form since 1949.
-It was incorporated in 1965 and opened their doors May 1, 1966 in the former Whitman School.
-The museum has been at it's current location, of 462 Ute.
-Ave in Grand Junction (the former C.D.
+It was incorporated in 1965 and opened their doors May 1, 1966, in the former Whitman School.
+The museum has been at its current location, of 462 Ute.
+Ave in Grand Junction (the old C.D.
 Smith Warehouse) since 2000.

 The Museum has lots of activities going on, including Cool Summer Nights on Thursdays from 5:00 pm – 8:00 pm.
 It is the perfect pairing if you’re already headed downtown to visit the Farmers Market.
 This week’s free admission is courtesy of Bank of the West and features a Tour of the Exhibit Galleries.